pgaunitz/co_ping_api/README.md

 **...
 There, now you should be good to go. make some coder magic!**

 ### Updates and improvements
-There are still some things to check off before we feel "done" with this project (if you're ver done with anything) and that would primarily be:
+There are still some things to check off before we feel "done" with this project (if you're ever done with anything) and that would primarily be:
 * This
 * That
 * Oh and that too